joalon/simple_server/README.md

 ```

 ## Todo:
+* Figure out a way to automatically read VIRTUAL_HOST into docker-compose.yml
 * Deploy to a live environment with ansible
 * Do integration tests in Jenkins
 * add cool functionality (shoutcast? messaging? file upload/download?)